gigaSproule/swagger-gradle-plugin/README.md

 ...
 ```

 Note: In order to use `apiModelPropertyAccessExclusions`, you must specify both the `name` and `access` fields of the property you wish to exclude.
-Additionally, `apiModelPropertyAccessExclusions` requires at least `swagger-gradle-plugin` version 3.1.1-SNAPSHOT.

 # Install/Deploy `swagger.json`